 USA Powerlifting maintains a database of powerlifting-friendly gyms and Girls Who Powerlift (an apparel brand and community of female-identifying powerlifters) has resources on how to pick a training program and more.
-Also, get inspired by this woman who started powerlifting and loves her body more than ever and these powerlifting women on Instagram.
+Also, get inspired by this woman who started powerlifting and loves her body more than ever.

 What Is Weightlifting?

 The gist: While you can technically refer to any weight-based strength training as weight lifting (two words), competitive weightlifting (i.e. Olympic weightlifting, one word) is a sport that focuses on two dynamic barbell lifts: the snatch and the clean and jerk.

 Weightlifting—the kind that's in the Olympics—tests your ability to perform the snatch and the clean and jerk.
 Similar to powerlifting, these moves are done with a loaded barbell and competitors get three attempts at each lift.
 The highest weights lifted for each exercise are added together for a total score, and the athlete with the highest score in their category wins.
 Participants are judged in categories based on their age, weight, and gender.